-With 330 days of sunshine per year, Tempe, Arizona is the ideal destination for a mother-daughter weekend trip.
+With 330 days of sunshine per year, there are so many things to do in Tempe and is the perfect destination for a mother-daughter weekend trip.

 Located just east of Phoenix in the Sonoran Desert, Tempe is centrally located and just minutes from Scottsdale which makes it an ideal home base for road trips and day trips from Phoenix.

-There are countless things to do in Tempe, beautiful weather year-round, you and your daughter won’t be disappointed with a trip to Tempe this spring.
+From the beautiful weather year-round, you and your daughter won’t be disappointed with a trip to Tempe this summer.

-I decided Maddie and I need a little alone time together to discuss some of the decisions she has been making from her choice of friends to the little ugly boy that likes her because in my “Kevin Hart” voice I am not READY! .
+I decided Maddie and I need a little alone time together to discuss some of the decisions she has been making and a trip to Tempe is just what we needed for a little mother-daughter bonding.

-Whether you’re looking for a random change so your daughter can breathe in some fresh air to clear out her deteriorating brain cells or have a more definitive itinerary in mind, this type of trip is a great way to reconnect with your teen daughter.
+Whether you’re looking for a change of scenery so your daughter can breathe in some fresh air to clear out her deteriorating brain cells or have a more definitive itinerary in mind, this type of trip is a great way to reconnect with your teen daughter.

 It’s not every day that we have real, undistracted time to invest in our daughters – and yet, we Moms are among the most important influences on them or so we think anyway.